This article was written by Steve Magness, and posted on The Growth Education website, HERE.

 For example, as we move toward too much stress, especially when it’s cortisol dominated, we move toward avoidance.

-Studies have mapped .
+Studies have mapped dopamine’s role in this process.
 Again, this is complicated, so we’ll simplify.
 As dopamine increases, the type and way in which our neurotransmitters and hormones interact changes, and generally follows an inverted-U pattern.
 As dopamine rises, we move towards an optimum state of “alert-relaxed” that allows for creativity and flexible attention.
 Increase dopamine a little more, and we enter alert-pressured, a state that has more focused attention and precise representation.
 But as we crest optimum, we enter a state of impaired working memory and top-down control, and eventually a state of dissociation.
 While it’s easy to get lost in the neurochemical side, the point is that as we shift the chemical concentration, we have downstream effects on perception, memory, and our bias towards action.

 Okay, we’ve got the science and backstory out of the way.
 Let’s look at what actually changes the curve.